 I didn’t get worried until she stopped drinking as well.
 That has never happened before.
 Can you guess this happened over the weekend?
 I had nobody to talk to about what was happening.

-Fortunately, since this problem was new, I figured that it might be caused by something newly introduced – Jasmine’s meds.
-I went online to learn about side effects and I almost got a heart attack at what I was finding.
+Fortunately, since this problem was new, I figured it might be caused by something newly introduced – Jasmine’s meds.
+So I went online to learn about side effects, and I almost got a heart attack at what I was finding.

 I have immediately stopped giving it, trying to decide whether we needed to take Jasmine to an emergency clinic or not.